muchdogesec/stix2icons/README.md

 The icons are provided in three colour versions: color, black, and white.

-There are two variations of each colour provided: with (normal) and without a 'circle' (round) behind the icons.
+There are two variations of each colour provided; 1) with (normal) and 2) without a 'circle' (round) behind the icons.

 Each icon has an `.svg` version and a `.png` (256x256) version.
 Generally you should use the `.svg` version and scale as required.